 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-As of August 31, 2020, the District's deposits were not exposed to custodial credit risk because they were insured and collateralized with securities held by the District's agent and in the District's name.
+As of August 31, 2020, District's bank deposits and certificates of deposit were not exposed to custodial credit risk because they were insured and/or collateralized with securities held by the District's agent and in the District's name.